velvetroom/clean-architecture/README.md

 }
 ```

-- router: A weak reference to the object in charge of presenting views in you Application, the Navigation Controller for example.
+- `router` A weak reference to the object in charge of presenting views in you Application, the Navigation Controller for example.
-- presenter: A weak reference to the InteractorDelegate; this is the only communication going from the Interactor to the Presenter, the Interactor notifies the Presenter when it should update the presentation.
+- `presenter` A weak reference to the InteractorDelegate; this is the only communication going from the Interactor to the Presenter, the Interactor notifies the Presenter when it should update the presentation.
-- required init: Initialize any property that you need or leave it empty if none.
+- `required init` Initialize any property that you need or leave it empty if none.

 ### Presenter